Sometimes, and in small doses, a little stress is good for you.

 Ways to cope with stress

 If you’ve always got a lot on your plate, it’s easy to feel overwhelmed.
-But a few, small changes in outlook and lifestyle can make a big difference to the way you cope with stress.
+And there's no doubt the impact of long working hours can be damaging.
+But a few, small changes in outlook and lifestyle can make a big difference to the way you cope.

 Take a breath